dimi-lab/MorphoSpectrum-MIL/Morphologic_Spectrum_Construction/README.md

 ## MorphoCA: QuPath Extension for Cluster Visualization and Annotation

+The usage manuals for MorphoCA Manual is provided in the plugins/ directory.

 ### 1. Import High-Contribution Patches

 When running the script `high_contribution_patches_cluster.py` in *export* mode, a file named `<slide_id>_hc_coords.csv` is generated.
 This file records the **high-contribution patches** within a slide (`slide_id`), including their cluster labels (`hc_label`) and patch coordinates.